NexLab-GitHub/NetSciQCom2023/README.md

-# NetSciQCom
+# NetSciQCom 2023
-First Workshop on Network Science for Quantum Computing
+Second Workshop on Network Science for Quantum Computing